Puppy Life Skills 1

 Excited to get your new puppy but a bit nervous about where to start with settling them in your home and starting training?
-We understand that the thought of getting help with puppy training during lockdown can be a headache.
-That is why we have launched Haven Homeschool – a puppy training course designed to give you all the tools you need to get training off to a positive start, even when you can’t attend classes.
+We understand that the thought of getting help with puppy training, especially during these uncertain times, can be a headache.
+That is why we are giving you the option of 2 types of Puppy Life Skills classes; in-person and at home (Homeschool).
+Our puppy training course is designed to give you all the tools you need to get training off to a positive start, whether you’re participating in person, or online.

 Puppy Life Skills 1 – Course Content

 This new and purposefully designed 4 week Puppy training class from The Haven Dog Centre has been carefully put together by some of the top dog trainers in the country.
 We know just how important getting off to the right start can be, so we’ve put together this course to set you and your dog up for long term success.
 As a new puppy owner, you’ll have a lot of questions – we’re here to help!
 Our trainers are some of the most highly qualified in the area and have a wealth of knowledge and experience in all aspects of dog training.
 We limit spaces to 5 puppies per 1 hour class with 2 trainers and work experience assistant trainers, meaning that you’ll get lots of 1-1 time to really get the most out of your sessions!